cpitzak/weatherWeb/README.md

 Architecture of Demo: This demo uses an instance of mongodb hosted on mlab.com (free acount with 500 mb of space).
 Status: [http://status.mlab.com/](http://status.mlab.com/)

 And uses [https://www.openshift.com/](https://www.openshift.com/) to host my weatherWeb website (free account for up to 3 instances of an application.
-They changed there policy on free accounts but mine and other people who are already registered stay the same).
+They changed their policy on free accounts but mine and other people who are already registered stay the same).
 And my raspberry pi runs the weatherService and DHTService I wrote to updated mongodb with the hourly outdoor and real-time indoor weather.
 You can see the architecture for the demo was designed to have this run for free :)

 ## Description